Doug Mastriano: Continuing efforts to contest 2020 presidential election results

+Arizona

 In June 2021, after the inauguration of President Joe Biden, and without invitation, Mastriano traveled to Arizona along with fellow state senator Cris Dush and state house member Rob Kauffman to observe the 2021 Maricopa County presidential ballot audit, which the Maricopa County Board of Supervisors called a "spectacle".
 The audit was ordered by the state's Republican senate majority, the rationale for which was generated by widely discredited conspiracy theories.
 Mastriano expressed the desire that the 2020 Pennsylvania ballots be subjected to a process similar to that employed in Maricopa County, Arizona, even though Pennsylvania had already recounted the votes twice and twice confirmed Joe Biden's win and Donald Trump's loss.

 The United States Department of Justice warned the audit participants that they may have broken the law in compromising the integrity of those Arizona ballots.
 One firm involved had previously audited the 2020 election in Pennsylvania.
 Wake TSI, the business contracted to do the audit in Fulton County, Pennsylvania by a nonprofit group was directed by discredited Trump attorney and conspiracy theorist Sidney Powell, though she and they never found evidence of fraud.
 Further, Wake reported the Fulton County's count was "well run" and "conducted in a diligent and effective manner", but its conclusions were subsequently altered before being finalized by the county.